Search for tag: "religion"

 Dr Rowan Williams, former Archbishop of Canterbury, looks at three piece of contemporary fiction to explore how they descibe the religious person and how within those stories there is a portrayal of…

-From Simon Barnett 0 likes 149 plays 0
+From Helen Frost 0 likes 149 plays 0

 Sacred Calendars; The Jewish Year - an overview with Mendy Lent